 Conclusion

-In recent years, ED contexts are becoming more multicultural (Fearon, 2003; Leshem, 2017).
+In recent years, ED contexts are becoming more multicultural [32] [33].
 Our results demonstrate that factors related to cultural affiliation, individual cultural characteristics, and cultural situational settings can affect care receivers’ satisfaction and aggressive tendencies.
 Hence, health care systems that embrace a broad cultural perspective may reap benefits in the form of higher satisfaction among care receivers, and lower aggression against medical staff.

 References